-To select the English language, confirm by pressing a GREEN button.
+To select the English language: confirm by pressing a GREEN button.

-Or to choose a different language:
+To choose a different language:

-- 1. Press the down-arrow button \mathbb{Q} as many times as needed until the language you want is displayed. - 2.
+- 1. Press the down arrow button $\Phi$ as many times as needed to display the desired language. - 2.
 Then confirm with GREEN.
 (The language may later be changed, via the 'Options'.
-See Section 5.11.)
+See Section 5.11.16.)